deja-vu-platform/deja-vu/packages/cli/README.md

 There are five possible `type` parameters that can be used:
 `blank`, `create`, `show`, `update`, and `delete`.
-The first creates a blank component, while the rest each create an component for the one of the CRUD operations, respectively.
+The first creates a blank component, while the rest each create a component for the one of the CRUD operations, respectively.
 If `blank` is specified as the `type`, the parameter `entityName` will be the component name (the parameter `component-name` will be unused).
 For other `type`s, the default component name is `type-entityname`.
 Here are a few examples that demonstrate the above rules: